National Science Foundation

 Grant in 2013

-Voltaiq has developed an Enterprise Battery Intelligence™ (EBI) software platform that assists customers in optimizing battery performance, reliability, and financing while minimizing risks associated with recalls and battery failures.
-This platform is distinguished as the only fully automated solution specifically designed to manage extensive battery data throughout the entire product lifecycle.
-It offers insights into real-time battery functionality and forecasts future performance.
-Founded in 2012 by two PhDs from UC Berkeley, Voltaiq serves a diverse global clientele, including major players in transportation, consumer electronics, energy storage, and the broader battery supply chain.
-The platform enhances safety for new products and supports innovation in how batteries are utilized across various applications, ultimately contributing to improved performance and reliability in the electrified world.
+Voltaiq is a technology company that has developed the first Enterprise Battery Intelligence™ (EBI) software platform, which allows customers to optimize battery performance, reliability, and financing while minimizing risks associated with recalls and battery failures.
+The EBI platform is a fully automated solution that aggregates extensive battery data throughout the entire product lifecycle, offering insights into both real-time battery functionality and future performance.
+Founded in 2012 by two PhD graduates from UC Berkeley, Voltaiq serves a diverse global clientele, including leaders in transportation, consumer electronics, energy storage, and the broader battery supply chain.
+By providing critical analytics, Voltaiq enhances safety and accelerates innovation in battery usage, helping manufacturers and users improve productivity and performance.

 Rolled-Ribbon Battery Company